artsy/artsy.github.io/_posts/2016-01-13-OSS-Expectations.markdown

 No, and it probably never will.
 There are companies who are (e.g. [Buffer](https://buffer.com/transparency) & [Automattic](https://automattic.com)) however Artsy is considerably less transparent in-comparison.
 We have code-bases that will stay closed, and we have data that could stay closed.

 Companies revolve around ideas, understanding what your core value is important.
 A company who make money purely off selling their apps could be easily copied, and OSS by default won't work for them.
-Artsy is a platform, OSS by default can work for us because a technical platform is just one small aspect of what we offer.
+Artsy is a platform, OSS by default can work for us because a technical platform is just one aspect of what we offer.

 ### How did we start the process?